Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 because every time you're in somebody's water,

-they're like, pay up.
+they're like, pay up, you're in my water.

-It's like going around a Monopoly board.
+Yeah, it's like going around a monopoly board.

-200 bucks again.
+Yeah, like, oh, 200 bucks again.

-We're on Kent Street again.
+Lent on Kent Street again, bloody hell.

 This is killing me.